Rishabh7890/CommandLineEntertainmentFinder/README.md

 ![Screen shot](images/do-what-it-says-image.png)

-LIRI will use the text from “random.txt” and call on one of LIRI’s commands.
+The App will use the text from “random.txt” and call on one of LIRI’s commands.
 It should run Spotify-this-song for “I want it That way”.

 ## APIs and Technologies used: